danielbodnar/awesome-stars/README.md

 ## rest-api

+- [api-platform/api-doc-parser](https://github.com/api-platform/api-doc-parser) - Transforms a Hydra API doc in an intermediate representation that can be used for various tasks such as creating smart API clients, scaffolding code or building administration interfaces.
 - [swagger-api/swagger-codegen](https://github.com/swagger-api/swagger-codegen) - swagger-codegen contains a template-driven engine to generate documentation, API clients and server stubs in different languages by parsing your OpenAPI / Swagger definition.
 - [tsedio/tsed](https://github.com/tsedio/tsed) - :triangular_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code mo
 - [chanify/chanify](https://github.com/chanify/chanify) - Chanify is a safe and simple notification tools.
 This repository is command line tools for Chanify.